ccc-certifier-framework/certifier-framework-for-confidential-computing/sample_apps/simple_app_under_sev/instructions.md

 ## Step 3: Generate the policy key and self-signed certificate
 ```shell
 cd $EXAMPLE_DIR/provisioning

 $CERTIFIER_PROTOTYPE/utilities/cert_utility.exe       \
       --operation=generate-policy-key                 \
       --policy_key_output_file=policy_key_file.bin    \
       --policy_cert_output_file=policy_cert_file.bin
 ```

-### Step3a: Use der-encoded versions of the certificates
+### Step 3(a): Use der-encoded versions of the certificates

 Make sure there are der-encoded versions of the ARK, ASK and VCEK certificates in the provisioning directory.
 For SEV, these certificates come from the platform.

 The script provides an alternate way to compile the application in a simulated evironment provided by sev-snp-simulator.

-For that environment, compilation script include -D SEV_DUMMY_GUEST.
+For that simulated environment, the compilation script, [sev_example_app.mak](./sev_example_app.mak), supports passing-in `-DSEV_DUMMY_GUEST` via the `CFLAGS` env-variable.

-To test agains this environment, you must generate a ARK, ASK and VCEK certificates that are compatible with the sev-snp-simulator keys.
+To test against this environment, you must generate an ARK, ASK and VCEK certificates that are compatible with the sev-snp-simulator keys.

 To do this: